 Objectives and Content

-· explain key physical principles of the generation and propagation of sound waves in fluids (gases and liquids),
+- fundamental physical principles underlying the generation and propagation of sound waves in gas and liquid.

-· apply the fundamental physical laws and relationships to solve relatively simple problems in acoustics.
+- use the fundamental laws and relationships to solve relatively simple problems in acoustics.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.